mmcc007/fledge/docs/app/ios.md

 ### App ID
 Update the `Bundle Identifier` to the same as the application id used on android, eg, `com.mycompany.todo`.

 Note: `Version` and `Build` can be ignored.
-These are updated automatically by the CICD.
+These are updated automatically by the Fledge.

 ### App Icons
 To generate a complete set of icons from a single image, see [https://makeappicon.com](https://makeappicon.com).
 This will generate a complete Asset